Stefanstud/CS502-diabetic-retinopathy-detection/README.md

 We also include checkpoints in the repository intended for those who wish to continue refining and improving the model.
 These checkpoints serve as a starting point for further training, allowing you to build upon the existing work without starting from the beginning.

+### Instructions to run

-Additionally, to generate the best submission file, you can run the [`siamese_net.ipynb`](https://github.com/Stefanstud/CS502-diabetic-retinopathy-detection/blob/main/notebooks/siamese_net.ipynb) notebook provided in this repository, more precisely sections 0, 1, 2 and 4 of this notebook.
+To generate the **best** submission file, you can run the [`siamese_net.ipynb`](https://github.com/Stefanstud/CS502-diabetic-retinopathy-detection/blob/main/notebooks/siamese_net.ipynb) notebook provided in this repository, more precisely sections 0, 1, 2 and 4 of this notebook.
 This notebook is specifically set up to work with the provided model files, which is designed for generating a submission file using our best performing model.